 The challenge is that many candidate reviewing methods don’t get to the crux of how your applicants’ behavior affects how they act in a work environment.
 Often, their behavior remains hidden until you hire them and they start working on projects in your organization.

-But there’s one method that can help you: Behavior testing in recruitment with personality and culture tests like the 16 Types test will ensure you learn all about your candidates’ traits before hiring them.
+But there’s one method that can help you: Behavior testing in recruitment with personality and culture tests like Jung's 16 personalities test will ensure you learn all about your candidates’ traits before hiring them.

 Read on to learn about behavior testing, its advantages and disadvantages, and several tests you can use in your recruitment process.